FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/AIX_with_IBM_HACMP_intro/Solaris_Sun_Cluster_Start_here/Sun_cluster_service_configuration.md

     "title": "Sun  cluster service configuration",
     "linkTitle": "Sun cluster service configuration",
     "weight": "260"
 }This topic describes the Transfer CFT Sun cluster service configuration parameters and resource controls.
-To integrate Transfer CFT with Sun cluster, use the <span class="code">SCRGADM </span>command to record and remove resources.
+To integrate Transfer CFT with Sun cluster, use the `SCRGADM `command to record and remove resources.

 ## About the scrgadm command